 The second human error common to spin is the polar opposite to the first.
 Overuse and overdoing intensity are common with spin.
 There can be something of a cult-like following to spinning, similar to CrossFit – users and participants can have a certain mindset in which they are there to work hard, to ruin themselves, and to prove to themselves and everyone else just what they are capable of.

 This is no bad thing.
 It’s always good to see people pushing themselves and testing their limits.
 A little friendly competition and a bit of inner drive will certainly help any individual to meet their goals.

 However, the body needs time to rest and adapt.
 Without this period of adaptation, no progress can be made.
-Your muscles won’t grow, your central nervous system won’t deal with the demands placed on it, and your skill in the task at won’t develop.
-You’ll also make yourself ill and greatly increase your risk of injury.
+Your muscles won’t grow, your central nervous system won’t deal with the demands placed on it, and you’ll also make yourself ill and greatly increase your risk of injury.

 If you want daily cardio, great.
 It’s what we’re designed for.
 But regulate and fluctuate intensity.
 Take part in 3-4 spin sessions per week.
 Of these, try making half HIIT and half steadier state.
 Then, on your off days, go for a nice walk.
 You will be far stronger for it in the long run.

 James is a full time personal trainer and an award winning writer with over 10 years of experience behind him.
 So far, he has helped hundreds of people with their health and fitness through his career.